 US Mid Cap Growth

-The US Mid Cap Growth Strategy combines a core allocation to established growth companies with a measured allocation to companies that are emerging and/or experiencing structural change.
+The Amundi US Mid Cap Growth Equity Strategy1 combines a core allocation to established growth companies with a measured allocation to companies that are emerging and/or experiencing structural change.

 We believe in: